TheLazyGeekGuy/DIY-Waves-Soundgrid-Server/README.md

 # DIY Waves Soundgrid Server

-This page is a compilation on what you'll find on GearSpace or facebook.
+This page is a compilation on what you'll find on [GearSpace](https://gearspace.com/board/music-computers/1311451-diy-waves-soundgrid-server-2020-edition.html) thanks to `krabbencutter` or [facebook](https://www.facebook.com/groups/842878673081651) thanks to `Kalfelz Wusik William`.

+No source code will be provided.

 ## Configurations